 Hybrid cloud refers to a model or approach in information technology (IT) infrastructure architecture.
 Although definitions for hybrid cloud vary, it usually refers to the combined usage of at least one public cloud and one private cloud or on-premises infrastructure.
 For this reason, the modern hybrid cloud is not a product, but rather an architectural model that foregrounds portability and readiness of workloads across different environments.
-In 2020, the hybrid cloud market was worth 56 billion U.S. dollars and is expected to reach 145 billion U.S. dollars in 2026.
 This emphasizes the ongoing trend of organizations worldwide adopting hybrid cloud technologies and services to combine the public cloud computing power with the security associated with private clouds or infrastructure.

 How does hybrid cloud work?

 Because hybrid cloud models are not a specific product, their architectures are individual and can benefit a variety of use-cases.
 However, regardless of the specific setup, all hybrid cloud architectures share some key features.
 Among these are that private and public cloud components remain distinct entities while working together to allow workloads to be interconnected and deployed across these environments.
 This interconnectivity is made possible through data virtualization, application programming interfaces (APIs), virtual private networks (VPNs), and/or wide area networks (WANs).

 Hybrid cloud advantages